 Sustainable Aquaculture Initiative (SAI) scientists bring with them over 50 years combined experience and expertise in aquaculture.
 We are fortunate to be based at the MBL in Woods Hole, Massachusetts, a world renowned center for biological research where we further benefit from the rich atmosphere of scientific inquiry

-Dana Mock-Muñoz de Luna is a Research Assistant for SAI serving in project development, coordination, and execution roles.
+Dana Mock-Muñoz de Luna is a project consultant for SAI.
 She holds a bachelor’s degree in Anthropology and Spanish History from Carnegie Mellon University, and is finishing a Master’s Degree in Sustainable Development from the University of London.
 She brings with her 12 years of experience in the fields of education and translation.
 She is fluent in Spanish and English and proficient in Haitian Creole.

 Scott Lindell is the Director of the Scientific Aquaculture program at the MBL.
 He has been involved with commercial and scientific aquaculture for over 30 years.
 Scott’s early culturing experience with tilapia has expanded and now includes other fin fish, shellfish, seaweed and microalgae.
 Scott’s current research is directed toward offshore shellfish and seaweed farming.